 Harju maakond, Rummu alevik

-Rummu has earned the status of a legendary place in history, tourism, and scuba diving.
-In 1938, a prison camp was opened there.
-The prisoners were used to mine the so-called Vasalemma limestone from the quarry.
+Rummu has earned its status as a legendary place in history, tourism, and scuba diving.
+In 1938, a prison camp was opened there where prisoners were used to mine the so-called Vasalemma limestone from the quarry.
 We will "fly" over this underwater world after the sun has set.
-We will use lights to guide us and glide over underwater forests and the roofs of the miniature Atlantis, and try to find sleeping schools of fish in the crowns.
-We will use green, white, blue, and red lights to peek in the thicket of reeds and under the limestone coast.Read more
+Using lights to guide us, we will glide over underwater forests and the roofs of the miniature Atlantis, and try to find sleeping schools of fish in the crowns.
+There, we will use green, white, blue, and red lights to peek into the thicket of reeds and under the limestone coast.Read more

 Lääne-Viru maakond, Sagadi küla

 At night, the forest is mysterious, unknown, and mystical.
 All senses are heightened in the forest at night.
 Only the bravest have gone for a forest hike at night.
 We offer an exciting discovery trip to the primeval forests of Lahemaa.
 We will listen to the sounds of the night, hear stories told by different scents, and look for signs of animal activity.
 The trip can either start before midnight or shortly before dawn, when the forest comes alive with the songs of the waking birds.
 Our experienced guides will make sure that the hike is safe.Read more

 Rapla maakond, Varbola küla